-Suncoast Vroom pilot data illustrates positive parent reactionsPosted on February 02, 2016 by Beth Duda, playwright and director of the Suncoast Campaign for Grade-Level Reading
+Suncoast Vroom pilot data illustrates positive parent reactionsPosted on February 02, 2016 by Beth Duda, director of the Suncoast Campaign for Grade-Level Reading

 In spring 2015, several people from Florida’s Suncoast attended a Campaign for Grade-Level Reading conference in San Francisco.
 It was a wonderful opportunity to learn and share with representatives from many of the Campaign for Grade-Level Reading communities from across the country.
 One of the most memorable events we experienced at the conference was being introduced to Vroom, a movement commissioned by the Bezos Family Foundation designed to share the science of early brain development in new ways so that all children have the chance to become thriving adults.
 Seeing this video was the catalyst to explore bringing this extraordinary program to the Suncoast region.

 Vroom is inspired by extraordinary brain science and insights into how children build relationships and learn.
 The brain develops fastest in the first five years of life, making over 700 new neural connections per second.
 In addition, we know that positive early experiences build strong brain architecture, providing a foundation for all future learning.
 Vroom activates this science in the form of easy, actionable activities that parents can immediately put to use with their children.